jumpingjoy/watchnationpro/fitbit-sense-review.md

 Our rating: ★★★★★ | 😎

-Otification from phone can be accessed only if the phone is 30feet radius from the smartwatch.
-Notifications such as call. message, calendar and other app notifications from your smartphone can be accessed in smartwatch.
+Notification from phone can be accessed only if the phone is 30feet radius from the smartwatch.
+Notifications such as call, message, calendar and other app notifications from your smartphone can be accessed in smartwatch.
 To get notifications, the smartwatch must be paired with smartphone.
 Once the smartwatch is connected via Bluetooth, call, message and calendar notifications from the connected phone are automatically enabled.
 But if you want notifications form apps such as WhatsApp including Fitbit app etc., then you have to enable it manually.
 Calendar from all the accounts opened in iOS smartphone are synced  and notifications from calendar of all the accounts are displayed in the smartwatch.
 But in Android phone, only calendar notifications for one account which is chosen by you while setting up can be displayed in the smartwatch.